krzysztofengineer/openbsd/01-usb-stick.md

 Provide the path to the downloaded `.fs` file for the `if` argument and the path to your USB for the `of` argument (you can find that path using `lsblk` utility).
 `bs` parameter tells `dd` to use a bigger block size (so it will be faster) and with `status=progress` you will see the live progress istead of no info at all.

+## Done.

+---

+## Warning

+`dd` can be destructive if used incorrectly, that's why it's often called "Disk Destroyer".
+Make sure to double check your paths.